StephenJonker/javascript-sample-code/README.md

-# javascript-sample-code
-JavaScript Sample Code
+# JavaScript Sample Code

+* fizzbuzz
+	* a classic interview coding question done in HTML, CSSS, and Javascript